ykis-dev/pdsnd_github/README.md

 new_york_city.csv
 washington.csv

+### Change Log
+1. Added comment in the program for Project Detail

 ### Credits
 1. Intro to Python® for Computer Science and Data Science Learning to Program with AI, Big Data and the Cloud by Paul Deitel & Harvey Deitel
 2. Python Data Science Handbook ESSENTIAL TOOLS FOR WORKING WITH DATA by Jake VanderPlas